It’s all in our history

 From the Roman invasion 2,000 years ago, Northumberland has witnessed plundering Viking attacks, seen Anglo Saxon kings fight to the death protecting their kingdom and set the scene for murderous raids by the notorious Border Reivers.
 There have been territorial battles between England and Scotland which saw the border town of Berwick-upon-Tweed change sides 13 times.

 The legacy of Northumberland’s embattled past can still be seen today.
 There are more castles than any other county in England within its boundaries.
-The Roman megastructure of Hadrian’s Wall snakes for 73-miles across high volcanic ridges while the forts and pele towers peppered throughout Northumberland’s now peaceful countryside are a reminder of centuries-old carnage.
+The Roman megastructure of Hadrian’s Wall snakes for 73-miles across high volcanic ridges while the forts and pele towers peppered throughout Northumberland’s now peaceful and scenic countryside are a reminder of centuries-old carnage.

 The past is everywhere you look in Northumberland.
 The best way to discover it is to explore its ancient sites, battlefields, castles, museums and stately homes.